unovue/radix-vue/docs/content/components/number-field.md

 ### Percentage

-You can set `formatOptions.style` to `percent` to treat the value as percentage.
-You need to set the `step` to `0.01` manually to allow appriopriate step size in this mode.
+You can set `formatOptions.style` to `percent` to treat the value as a percentage.
+You need to set the step to 0.01 manually to allow an appropriate step size in this mode.

 ```vue line=3-7
 <template>